aquinofb/active_audit/README.md

 end
 ```

-Once the custom module created, you can configure it:
+Once the custom module is created, you can configure it:

 ```ruby
 module MyCustomActiveAudit